Ecosystem Targets and Supporting Indicators

 Show/Hide Table Data

 This target is ahead of schedule.
-In order to meet the 2035 goal, an average of 10 stream miles per year need to be reconnected to Long Island Sound.
-The initiative has been averaging 22.2 stream miles a year since 2015 and is 55.5 percent of the way toward meeting the goal of an additional 200 stream miles.
+In order to meet the 2035 goal, an average of 10 stream miles per year need to be reconnected to restore 200 stream miles to Long Island Sound.
+The initiative has so far reconnected 111 river miles, an average of 22.2 stream miles a year since 2015, and is 55.5 percent of the way toward meeting the goal.

 Between 1998 and 2014, LISS partners reconnected 307.76 stream miles to LIS.